Journalism school: Denmark

 In Denmark, the University of Southern Denmark established a journalism study programme in 1998 at the then founded Centre for Journalism, as did Roskilde University, following the political decision to break the Danish School of Journalism's monopoly on educating journalists in Denmark.
 The purpose was and is to increase the diversity of teaching and research within the field of journalism.
 Since its establishment, the Centre for Journalism has launched several innovative features within the field, including the by now renowned award for journalists, "The Journalistic Fellowship", and the introduction of a journalist's oath similar to the Hippocratic oath.
 Also, in terms of scientific publications it is the most productive journalism research department in Denmark (status: 2005).

 Eastern Europe

 In Russia, the MSU Faculty of Journalism is the leading journalism school and the world's largest school of journalism.
 The majority of textbooks on journalism in Russian were written by MSU scientists.
-Other one is Media department of Higher School of Economics.
+Other one is Media institute of Higher School of Economics.
+One of the leaders school of international journalism is faculty of international journalism of Moscow State Institute of International Relations.
+Vladimir Mezentsev school of journalism is the oldest media School for young journalism.

 In Minsk (Belarus), the Institute of Journalism of BSU is one of the leading scientific and educational centers in the sphere of Mass Media in the territory of the former soviet countries.
 It possesses a highly respected scientific and pedagogical standard and prepares professionals in mass media for work in Belarus and abroad.